Qamar2315/chefconnect-mobile-app/README.md

 ## Features

-- Discover a wide variety of recipes.
+- Explore a diverse range of recipes.
-- Save your favorite recipes for later reference.
+- Create and customize your own recipes.
-- Share recipes securely within the app.
+- Share and receive reviews on recipes.
-- User authentication and authorization.
+- Ensure user authentication and authorization.
-- Responsive design for a seamless mobile experience.
+- Enjoy a seamless mobile experience with a responsive design.

 ## Technologies Used